Z3chariah/Z3chariah/README.md

 ## 🧠 Z3chariah

-**`Through Relentless iteration`**
+**`Better Every Day`**

-I am a Indie Game Developer, Learning Coach and Content Creator, and Biomedical Engineering Student aiming to break down the black box's of Game Development, Design, and Student Project Managment.
+I am a Learning Coach, Content Creator, and Computional Neuroscience Student, exploring Deep Learning and Machine Learning specifically as they relates to Natural Language Processing!